-'Breaking barriers': young historians compete at BSU | Bemidji Pioneer
+'Breaking barriers': Young historians compete at BSU | Bemidji Pioneer

 The two have plans to read the 1964 Civil Rights Act in its entirety soon.

-The pair had been hard at work on their project since October, and had handpainted a snowy scene onto the back of their presentation board.
+The pair had been hard at work on their project since October, and had carefully hand-painted a snowy scene onto the back of their presentation board.

-Students were encouraged to look for primary sources for their project research, and some lucky students were able to conduct interviews with some of the subjects of their research.
+Students were encouraged to look for primary sources for their project research, and some lucky students were able to conduct interviews with the subjects of their research.

-Since Wenjack is no longer living, the students found the next best thing to interview - one of his school mates, Dennis Jones.
+Since Wenjack is no longer alive, the students found the next best thing to interview -- one of his school mates, Dennis Jones.

 Cass Lake teacher Linda Arts said, “the experience for students is just awesome, they get to become the expert on their topic.”

-This is the third or fourth year that Cass Lake-Bena has participated in the History Day program, and students who have participated in the past have so enjoyed it that they compete every year, Arts added.
+This is the third or fourth year that Cass Lake-Bena has participated in the History Day program, and students who have participated in the past have enjoyed it so much that they compete every year, Arts added.

-National History Day in Minnesota is a cocurricular historical research program that builds college readiness and communication skills for middle and high school students.
-27,000 students from over 250 schools participate in Minnesota each year.
+National History Day in Minnesota is a co-curricular historical research program that builds college readiness and communication skills for middle and high school students.
+About 27,000 students from over 250 schools participate in Minnesota each year.

 Winners at regionals will advance to State History Day on Saturday, May 2, at the University of Minnesota.
 State winners are eligible to compete at National History Day in Washington, D.C., in June.